 HelpCrunch is the closest when it comes to an Intercom alternative.
 It offers similar tools and features that Intercom does, including the codeless chatbot tool:

 - Live chat with the ability to send automated and targeted chat messages.

-- Help desk with a shared inbox, real-time customer data, team collaboration features, etc.
+- AI-powered shared inbox with custom inboxes, real-time customer data, team collaboration features, etc.

-- Knowledge base with built-in SEO features which is included in ALL pricing plans.
-No additional fees.
+- Integrated knowledge base with built-in SEO features, which is included in ALL pricing plans.

 - Email marketing tools for automated trigger-based and manual campaigns.

 - Pop-ups for capturing more leads on your website.

 There are three pricing plans that HelpCrunch offers, and NONE of them include charges per new contact because why would they?